 Research Alarm Companies

 If your apartment management company is unable to recommend an alarm company (or even if they do) you should research other alarm companies as well.
 Ask friends who have alarm systems to get recommendations from them, research the reputations of the companies you are looking into and find out what type of alarm systems your neighbors use.
 Don’t hesitate to ask for free evaluations of your apartment once you narrow down alarm companies that interest you.
 Most large home alarm companies will offer free evaluations in which they can provide an estimated cost for your system and tell you what elements you should consider for your home.
-Be sure to visit our comprehensive Home Security System Reviews page for an unbiased review of various national alarm companies you should consider as well as our top three picks for best home alarm company.
-But note that contract terms may be different for renters than they are for homeowners so be sure to ask about this.

 What You Should Look For In Your Home Alarm System